Environmental, Social and Governance (ESG) Policy

 Respecting Human Rights

-The exploration activities of Sunrise are carried out in line with applicable laws on human rights in its home jurisdiction and those of the countries in which it works.
+The Company’s exploration activities are carried out in line with applicable laws on human rights in its home jurisdiction and those of the countries in which it works.
 The Company does not engage in activities that have adverse human rights impacts.

 Protecting the Environment